 Rear Project: reverses the image so you can project from behind a translucent screen.

 Auto Keystone: automatically adjusts vertical image.

-Prevent PC Screen Saver: prevents your computer from going into Screen Save mode.
+Prevent PC Screen Saver: prevents your computer from going into Pure Glaveinge the PIN:Save mode.
 The projector must be connected to the PC via a USB cable for this feature to work.